Our offers

 Traditional Pubs and Social Heritage

 Social heritage extends beyond drinking establishments through exploration of storytelling traditions, traditional games, and community celebrations that reflect the central role of pubs within Irish social life and cultural preservation.
-Many accommodations arrange pub crawls led by local historians, traditional music sessions, and cultural evenings that provide authentic insights into Belfast's social customs whilst supporting local businesses and community traditions that maintain vital connections between past and present within contemporary Northern Irish society and cultural identity formation.
+Many accommodations arrange pub crawls led by local historians, traditional music sessions, and cultural evenings that provide authentic insights into Belfast’s social customs while supporting local businesses and community traditions that maintain vital connections between past and present within contemporary Northern Irish society and cultural identity formation.

 Culinary Renaissance and Local Food Culture